43 Geography Trivia Questions [With Answers]

 - Score by difficulty.
 1 point for easy, 2 for medium, 3 for hard.
 That rewards the teams with deep knowledge while keeping the weaker ones in the game.

-If you want more variety, try 43 general knowledge questions with answers, 43 sports trivia questions that stump everyone, or 37 science trivia questions.
+If you want more variety, try 43 general knowledge questions with answers, 43 sports trivia questions, or 37 science trivia questions.

 Frequently Asked Questions